Showing posts with label AI. Show all posts

 Microsoft's Copilots products... starting with M365 Copilot options

-Source: Screenshot from a presentation, 6 May 2025 - must come from MS.
+Source: Screenshot from a presentation, 6 May 2025 - from MS.

 1. Microsoft 365 Copilot versions